What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 -

-Programs with gardening activity or garden therapy were particularly effective.
+- Programs with horticultural activity or garden therapy were particularly effective.

 The authors conclude that gardening can be an effective nature-based intervention for promoting well-being and mental health.